Land of Toys: The Land of Toys in the original novel

 Their laughter soon turns to animal brayings and the two transform into a pair of donkeys.

 When the children become donkeys, the Coachman and his minions would sell these donkeys to farms, salt mines, circuses, and markets.
 The Coachman sells Pinocchio to a circus and sells Candlewick to a farmer whose donkey just died.

-Once the transformation is complete, the Coachman and his minions would sell the donkeys to markets, farms, salt mines, and circuses.

 Some commentators have said that the sudden, yet completely clean (no graphic, obscene, or overtly scary descriptions are used) transformation can seem terrifying to younger children.
 Adaptations of the scene have been hailed as too frightening for certain age groups.

 When framed in the context of the late 19th century, the chapters set in the Land of Toys also serve as social commentary: abandoning school means securing oneself a future with no other way to make a living but through hard back-breaking labor, and there are plenty of people (like the ruthless Coachman) who will always try to take advantage of that.
 Alternatively, it could be taken to mean that those who avoid education and responsibility and lead irresponsible lives end up making metaphorical and colloquial "jackasses" of themselves.